Tosch110/cosmos-proto/readme.md

 SVN for github pull of the proto files

-protoc-gen-doc for generating the documentation from the files
+`protoc` for protocol buffer compiling

 ```bash
 brew install svn